All Episodes

 What kind of information was that?

-Wasn't that what kind of information did you give to a friend?
+What kind of information did you give to a friend?

-So you you didn't consider your memo or your sense of that conversation to be a government document you considered to be somehow your own personal document that you could share with the media as you wanted to?
+So you didn't consider your memo or your sense of that conversation to be a government document you considered to be somehow your own personal document that you could share with the media as you wanted to?

-I felt free to share that.
+As a private citizen, I felt free to share that.

 I thought it very important to get it out.